 If you intend to use your towel for extra-sweaty hot yoga, it's certainly worth considering the more absorbent and slip-proof options, and how advanced your practice is.
 Equally, if you are someone who 'floats' between poses and doesn't often manoeuvre with feet on the mat – or you tend to opt for slower, restorative practices - you may not need to worry as much about the fabric crinkling, for example.
 It's also worth noting that most yoga towels work better the sweatier you get, and many brands advise you spray them down with water before you begin.

 There may be other factors that are particularly important to you – be it eco-friendly credentials, washing instructions or even pretty designs, which some like to use to focus the eye during balance postures.
 Read on for five yogi-approved options.

 A well-known and popular brand amongst yoga fans, the Manduka Yogitoes towel is well-loved for its range of bohemian and colourful motifs, as well as the silicone dots designed to stop it from slipping from the mat underneath.
 Since it doesn't hook over the mat, some buyers report crinkling during transitions – and most advise wetting it with water before beginning practice.

 A slightly more sustainable option, Manduka state that the Yogitoes towel is made from eight or more recycled plastic bottles.
 It's easily washable, as are all options, but cannot be tumble dried – though buyers report it air-dries very quickly.
-With prices ranging from £36 to £60 depending on the size and design, it's a considered purchase and potentially more worthwhile for those who get extra-sweaty during practice.
+With a range of prices depending on the size and design, it's a considered purchase and potentially more worthwhile for those who get extra-sweaty during practice.